 To enhance the lemon flavor I added Limoncello liquor to the dough.
 However, if you are not a fan of lemon, vanilla extract with Brandy or Rum liquor would make a wonderful substitution.

-Alternately, you can also fill the doughnuts with custard or lemon curd.
+Alternately, you can also fill the doughnuts with custard or even some lemon curd.

 On a different note… I thank you all for your sincere condolences.
 You are all so thoughtful and your kindness during this difficult time has been truly heartwarming.